 The Legislation Act 2003 imposes some limits on the remaking, in a form that is the same in substance, of legislative instruments that are subject to disallowance, or that have been disallowed.
 An instrument generally cannot be remade pending tabling or for a period after tabling (see section 46 of that Act), while open to disallowance (see section 47 of that Act) or (if the instrument is disallowed) for 6 months after disallowance (see section 48 of that Act).

-Limits on commencing a legislative instrument before it is registered
+Commencing a legislative or notifiable instrument before it is registered